Monday beer reading: Craft is dead, but, then, who cares?

 Our last stop was Brouwer’s Cafe, one of the premier beer-focused bars in the country, only hours before it was to close for good.
 The reasons it is shutting down after 19 years are related to the same challenges restaurants and bars in Seattle and elsewhere fact post-Covid.
 That does not mean craft beer is dead (see Lede of the Week, and read the story).

 Saturday provided the last chance for regulars to get together at Brouwer’s.
-Outsiders, from the balcony above, we watched bartenders open large bottle after large bottle, fill a dozen small glasses at ounce, and hand them out.
+Outsiders, from the balcony above, we watched bartenders open large bottle after large bottle, fill a dozen small glasses at once, and hand them out.
 Friends posed for group photos.
 These are people who will get together again and drink the special sort of beers Brouwer’s poured again—perhaps their own bottle of Hair of the Dog Adam From The Wood 2014 they have squirreled away.

 Not every conversation eavesdropped on at breweries earlier in the day was about beer, but I was a bit surprised how many were.
 Yes, I did actually hear somebody say, “I am so every hazies.”
 And there was the story about how proud the story teller was about how much Guinness he drank one night and was still able to find his way home.
 Then he learned that Guinness is a relatively low(certainly to American IPA these days) alcohol beer.
 “I had to rethink everything about myself,” said.
 I am not making that up.